 Those staff who take on the responsibility to support pupils with medical conditions will receive sufficient and suitable training, and will achieve the necessary level of competency before doing so.
+The training may be provided by the parents or a healthcare professional, as appropriate to the care required.

-Teachers will take into account the needs of pupils with medical conditions that they teach.
+Teachers will consider the needs of pupils with medical conditions that they teach.
 All staff will know what to do and respond accordingly when they become aware that a pupil with a medical condition needs help.